 His movies were popular with German audiences and led to what are known as “mountain films,” a style that some see as the German equivalent of the US Western: a genre unique to the country.

-Filming a Fanck Mountain Film was hard and at times dangerous work.
-His actors suffered bruises, cuts and injuries as a result of being in some of his films.
+Making a Arnold Fanck film was hard and at times dangerous work.
+His actors suffered bruises, cuts and injuries as a result of their participation in his work.
 In one case, the female star in Avalanche was hauled halfway up a cliff, and “buried” by a slide triggered by a dynamite explosion on the mountain above her.
 Fanck did not use stand-ins.

 The YouTube clip — a trailer for documentary on Fanck — is fascinating, even in German.
-Sit through the monologue in the middle.
-The whole clip is very short, but there is great footage at the beginning and end.
+There is great footage at the beginning and end.
+The whole clip is very short, and below, we’ve provided expert translation services for the monologue in the middle.